smartdevicelink/sdl_server/documentation/guides/Getting Started/Installation/index.md

 * `NOTIFY_APP_REVIEW_FREQUENCY`: String enum (DISABLED, REALTIME).
 The frequency of which outgoing emails should be sent to notify the OEM of new apps ready for review.
 Default DISABLED.
 * `NOTIFY_APP_REVIEW_EMAILS`: String.
 A comma-separated list of email addresses to send an email to when new apps are ready for review.
 Default empty string.
 * `AUTO_APPROVE_ALL_APPS`: String boolean ("true" or "false").
 Whether or not to auto-approve all app versions received by SHAID (except for blacklisted apps).
 Default "false".
+* `ENCRYPTION_REQUIRED`: String boolean ("true" or "false").
+Whether or not to require RPC encryption for auto-approved app versions.
+Default "false".

 * `STAGING_PG_USER` **DEPRECATED**: String.
 The name of the user to allow the server access the database (staging mode)
 * `STAGING_PG_DATABASE` **DEPRECATED**: String.
 The name of the database where policy and app data is stored (staging mode)